+(Sorry for the blurry picture.)
 Then, use the Revel Activator (step 2) and, after the Pro Base dries, apply a coat on the coffee filter.
 This will harden the filter into a tip for your nail.

 You can even use portions of coffee filter to patch small chips in your nails, as pictured above.

 Brush off excess powder from skin around nails and surface of nails (very gently) with a light brush.
-This is one I use from one of my kids old geology sets 😂, but you can get a similar one here.
+This is one I used to use from one of my kids old geology sets 😂, but you can get a similar one here.